How Do Electronic MAP-Controlled Thermostats Work

 - Increased comfort, due to higher coolant temperatures, as a result, improved interior heating.

-- Under normal load conditions this will stabilize the engine at a higher temperature.
+Under normal load conditions this will stabilise the engine at a higher temperature.
 This causes the thermostat to stay closed longer to obtain benefits such as good power response, lower emissions and reduced friction.

-- Under heavy load conditions a heating coil is enabled.
+There is also a heating coil.
 This additional heat source allows the wax to expand quicker opening the thermostat fully regardless of actual coolant temperature.

 This temperature control allows for;

 - Better emissions.